yuo123/CK2Editor/FormatSpec.md

 ### Value Entry Syntax
 Elements describing value entries should have no children.
-Value entries can have the additional attributes:
+Value entries may have the additional attributes:
 + `type` - Recommended - the type of this value.
 Can have the following values:
   * `string` - The value is delimited by quotation marks ('"').
 This is the only type the matters for the base program.
   * `number` - The value is a number (can be fractional)